fooplugins/foogallery/README.txt

 == Changelog ==

-= 2.5.1 =
+= 2.5.2 =
-* Date Updated : 15 Sept 2025
+* Date Updated : 28 Sept 2025
 * New : Added layout selector in gallery edit page.
 (MAJOR IMPROVEMENT!!)
 * New : Added more hover effect icons.
 * New : Added a default hover effect preset in free version.
 [//]: # fs_premium_only_begin
-* New : Added style options for tag filters.
+* New : [Expert Plan] Added style options for tag filters.
+* New : [Starter Plan] Added spotlight gallery layout.
 [//]: # fs_premium_only_end
 * Update : improvements to the gallery edit page styling.
 * Update : Updated all gallery layout defaults to use more modern look and feel.